apache/drill/_docs/manage-drill/017-how-multiple-users-share-a-drillbit.md

 ##Configuring Drill Query Queuing

-Set [Options in sys.options]() to enable and manage query queuing.
+Set [options in sys.options]({{site.baseurl}}/docs/configuration-options-introduction/) to enable and manage query queuing.
 Query queuing is off by default.
 There are two types of queues: large and small.
 You configure a maximum number of queries that each queue allows by configuring the following options in the `sys.options` table:

 * exec.queue.large
 * exec.queue.small

-For example, you have the queue reserved for large queries configured for 5 queries and the queue reserved for small queue for 20 queries.
-Drill receives the following query requests in this order:
+For example, you configure the queue reserved for large queries to hold a 5 query maximum.
+You configure the queue reserved for small queue to hold 20 queries.
+Users start to run queries, and Drill receives the following query requests in this order:

 * Query A (blue): 1 billion records, Drill estimates 10 million rows will be processed
 * Query B (red): 2 billion records, Drill estimates 20 million rows will be processed